basarat/typescript-react/06 cypress/README.md

 ***npm start***
 Here is quick look at its behaviour in the dom.
 The text of the checkbox changes as we change the checked state by clicking on the component.

-> Lets add an E2E real browser test for this using cypress.
+> Lets add a real browser test for this behaviour using cypress.

 ```bash
 mkdir e2e